-Trainees are considered to have fulfilled the requirements of the programme and are issued with a certificate, provided their final total mark is at least 50% of the possible total and the mark in each one of the three areas of study is not lower than 40% of the possible maximum mark.
-The results for each trainee need to be validated by the Ruling Committee.
+Trainees are considered to have fulfilled the requirements of the programme and are issued with a certificate, provided they have succeeded in all courses and in TPE.
+The results for each trainee need to be validated by the Teaching Practice Committee.